-Taking a medication prescribed for someone else: many people do not understand that sharing medication between friends or family members can be extremely dangerous, especially when these drugs are highly addictive.
+Taking a medication prescribed for someone else: Many people do not understand that sharing medication between friends or family members can be extremely dangerous, especially when these drugs are highly addictive.

 Taking medication in a different manner than prescribed: Most prescription medications are dispensed in tablets; however, abusers may crush the tablets and snort or inject the powder directly into a vein.
 This hastens the ability of the drug to cross the blood-brain barrier and intensifies the high.

-Using the medication in a higher quantity than prescribed: Many people erroneously assume that simply taking more of a medication than indicated by a physician will not lead to any lasting effects.
+Using the medication in a higher quantity than prescribed: Many people erroneously assume that simply taking more of a medication than directed by a physician will not lead to any lasting effects.
 Unfortunately, using more of the prescription than intended can lead to unforeseen consequences.

 Using the drug for a purpose other than intended: Stimulants, CNS depressants, and opioid narcotics all produce pleasurable effects in high doses.
-The usage of prescription medication to produce psychoactive results – getting high – is one of the primary reasons people abuse prescription drugs.
+The use of prescription medication to produce psychoactive results – getting high – is one of the primary reasons people abuse prescription drugs.
 This also constitutes prescription drug abuse.

 - Being male